josheverett/rekwire/README.md

 `decay` is the amount of time (in ms) a module can go unused by the user before being deleted from localStorage.
 Defaults to one week.

-`expires` is a default expiration date (Unix time in ms) to apply to files that for which an expiration date was not found.
+`expires` is the default expiration date (Unix time in ms) to apply to files for which an expiration date was not found.
 Defaults to `null`.

 ##### Module-Level Options